-Bosnia: UK EFT’s new 300MW TPP Stanari ready for full operation17.
-February 2016. / SEE Energy News
+Bosnia: UK EFT’s new 300MW TPP Stanari ready for full operation, SEE Energy News

 The first private thermal power plant in BIH – TPP Stanari- distributed its first quantities of electricity.
 In early January, the Management Board of Energy Financing Team (EFT) from London, the owner of TPP Stanari, announced that this new plant started with the first synchronization with the power grid of BIH.